Formula to Calculate Operating Cash Flow (OCF)

 Let’s analyze the various component of the OCF Formula, which are as follows:-

-- Net income is base income which is required.
+- Net income is base income, it is a requirement.

 - Depreciation helps to account for expensing property, plant, machinery, etc.

-- Stock-based compensation is paid in non-cash form like in the form of shares.
+- The payment of Stock-based compensation is in non-cash form like in the form of shares.

 - Other expense/income includes unrealized gains or losses.